seanlnge/multyx/README.md

 ### MultyxItem

 A `MultyxItem` is the base of shared state in Multyx.
 A `MultyxItem` is merely a union type between the following, [`MultyxValue`](#multyxvalue), [`MultyxObject`](#multyxobject), and [`MultyxList`](#multyxlist).
 When a property is changed, deleted, or set inside a `MultyxItem`, that change gets relayed to all clients that have been provided visibility.
-These are all of the properties and methods shared between all classes in `MultyxItem`.

-Any assignments to a `MultyxItem` or the creation of a child to a `MultyxItem`, such as setting `client.self.position = { x: 3, y: 2 };` will turn the value of the assignment into a `MultyxItem` itself.
+Any assignments to a `MultyxItem` or the creation of a child on a `MultyxItem`, such as setting `client.self.position = { x: 3, y: 2 };` will turn the value of the assignment into a `MultyxItem` itself.

 MultyxItem objects cannot be directly created through the server-side code, as they require an owner and references to the MultyxServer.
 They do, however, exist on the `Client.self` or `MultyxTeam.self` properties.

 #### `MultyxItem.value`

-The fundamental representation of the MultyxItem, or the MultyxItem's respective primitive, object, or array.
+The original representation of the MultyxItem, or the MultyxItem's respective primitive, object, or array.

 ```js
 // server.js